-Wildlands Network promotes wildlife corridors at the local, regional, and continental scales to protect and restore native species and habitats.
+Wildlands Network promotes wildlife corridors at the local, regional and continental scales to protect and restore native species and habitats.
 We also advance science-driven laws and policies to enhance habitat connectivity.
-Recently, we helped spearhead a new bill that, if passed into law, will channel unprecedented resources toward the creation of wildlife corridors nationwide.
-U.S. Representative Don Beyer (D-VA)—a strong advocate for citizens both human and wild—introduced the Wildlife Corridors Conservation Act to Congress in 2016.
+We are helping spearhead a new bill that, if passed into law, will channel unprecedented resources toward the creation of wildlife corridors nationwide.

 Making Wildlife Corridors a National Priority

-- Grant authority to key federal agencies to designate wildlife corridors managed for the persistence, resilience, and adaptability of native species.
+- Grant authority to key federal agencies to designate wildlife corridors managed for the persistence, resilience, and adaptability of native species federal public lands.

 - Mitigate harm to wildlife and threats to public safety where wildlife corridors cross roadways by implementing wildlife overpasses and underpasses and other strategies.